 The project can be undertaken at any suitable Austrian research institution.
 Part of the period under funding can be spent abroad.

 The funding programme also includes the opportunity for networking and mentoring and part of the funding can be used annually for training such as ERC applications and other national and EU programmes.

-Recognition is given to time taken out for childcare of up three years per child: further exceptions are made in the case of disabilities/illness or military or civilian service.
+Recognition is given to time taken out for (child)care or in the case of disabilities/illness or military or civilian service (up to 3 years).
 Exceptions must be discussed with the Department of Fellowships and Awards prior to application.

 It is possible to include a stay abroad for a maximum duration of half the funding period within the framework of an APART-GSK Fellowship.